openstack/glance/doc/source/man/glance.rst

         The server certificate will not be verified against any certificate authorities.
 This option should be used with caution.

+  **-R REGION, --region=REGION**
+        When using keystone authentication version 2.0 or later this identifies the region name to use when selecting the service endpoint.
+If no region is specified and only one region is available that region will be used by default.
+Where more than one region endpoint is available a region must be provided.

   **-A TOKEN, --auth_token=TOKEN**
         Authentication token to use to identify the client to the glance server